Disadvantages of Mini Split Systems: What to Know

 Disadvantages of Mini Split Systems: Upfront Cost Issues

-One of the most noticeable disadvantages of mini split systems is the initial cost.
+The initial cost is one of the most noticeable disadvantages of mini split systems.
 These systems can be expensive to install—especially if you’re adding multiple indoor units to cover larger homes.
 And while they often pay off over time with energy savings, not everyone is ready to take on the higher price tag.

 Disadvantages of Mini Split Systems During Installation

-Proper installation is key with any HVAC setup, but mini splits are especially tricky.
-Each indoor unit needs to be placed with care, and the refrigerant lines have to be routed correctly.
+Proper installation is key with any HVAC setup, but mini splits are especially trick.
+Placing each indoor unit requires care, and routing the refrigerant lines correctly is essential.
 At ALCO HVAC, we’ve seen issues pop up when other installers didn’t follow Fredericksburg’s building codes or layout quirks.
 One small mistake during setup can cause performance issues down the road.

 Wall-Mounted Units Aren’t for Everyone

 Unlike central air systems, mini splits need regular filter cleaning—sometimes even monthly.
 That’s because the filters are smaller and more prone to clogging with dust and debris.
-While it’s not a dealbreaker, this is one of the disadvantages of mini split systems that often surprises homeowners.
-Some of our customers in Fredericksburg have called us thinking their unit stopped working—only to find out it just needed a good filter cleaning.
+While it’s not a dealbreaker, this disadvantage of mini split systems often catches people off guard.
+A few customers have called us, thinking their unit was broken, only to find out it just needed a thorough cleaning.

 Temperature Control Can Vary by Room